- Sixth Form Applications

 Sixth Form Tutors are supported by an Assistant Head of 6th Form, Ms Singh, and two Pupil Progress Managers, Ms Dixon and Ms Newton.
 There is also a Deputy Pupil Progress Manager Mr Jodha and Academic Mentor Mr Reilly.
 Their roles are to care for the whole student which means looking at their welfare throughout their time in the sixth form and ensuring that they make the progress necessary to succeed.
 The Sixth Form Team focuses on supporting and monitoring academic progression as well as the day to day pastoral welfare of the students.
 The whole team is very well led by Ms Thomas one of the academy's Deputy Headteachers.

 In our recent Ofsted, May 2015, the Ofsted team were impressed by the ‘considerable maturity and high level of social responsibility’ which enables the sixth form to be excellent role models for the younger students.
 This is not created by accident but through the hard work, enthusiasm and commitment of our dedicated sixth form team.

 The Sixth Form has a longstanding tradition of extra-curricular and charity activities.
 Students are encouraged to get involved in and run a variety of events, from the annual Senior Citizens’ Christmas Party to The Challenge and Children In Need.
-This Year, 2017, they are participating in the Wings of Hope challenge and helping students in a local primary school.
+They also participate in the Wings of Hope challenge and helping students in a local primary school.
 Such activities enable students to discover new ways of working, and create fun opportunities for collaboration and developing life skills.
 Students run many charity events across the school.

 As a member of the 6th form students have many opportunities to take part in subject specific enrichment or general enrichment activities.
 Monday afternoon is a specified enrichment time with activities ranging from academic study skills based sessions to sports leadership and primary literacy and numeracy.
 A Quote on the DFES website: